Celebrities Remember Dick Gregory, A 'Comedic Master' And ‘Hero For Civil Rights’

 “He taught us how to laugh.
 He taught us how to fight.
 He taught us how to live,” wrote activist Rev. Jesse Jackson.
 “Dick Gregory was committed to justice.
 I miss him already.”

-Sen. Cory Booker (D-NJ.) spoke of Gregory’s ”unflinching honesty and courage.”
+Sen. Cory Booker (D-N.J.) spoke of Gregory’s ”unflinching honesty and courage.”
 Jane Sanders wrote of how her husband, Sen. Bernie Sanders (I-Vt.), had spent a night in jail with Gregory in the 1960s for protesting segregation in Chicago schools.
 Cornell William Brooks, former president of the NAACP, described Gregory as a “provocateur [who] challenged not only what we thought was funny but how we thought.”

 “What you did for comedy can’t ever be equalled,” wrote comedian and writer Larry Wilmore in his Twitter eulogy.
 Actor John Fugelsang recalled an elderly Gregory slapping him on the back with the “strength of 5 men.”

-Gregory, who used satire to profound effect to tackle issues like civil rights and black identity in his comedy, dedicated decades of his life to activism.
-He demonstrated with Dr. Martin Luther King Jr., and went on dozens of hunger strikes to protest myriad issues, including prison reform and the Vietnam War, reported The New York Times.
+Gregory, who used satire to profound effect to tackle issues of civil rights and black identity in his comedy, dedicated decades of his life to activism.
+He demonstrated with Dr. Martin Luther King Jr., and went on dozens of hunger strikes to protest myriad issues, including prison reform and the Vietnam War.

 Gregory’s son, Christian Gregory, announced his father’s death on social media on Saturday.
 “It is with enormous sadness that the Gregory family confirms that their father, comedic legend and civil rights activist Mr. Dick Gregory departed this earth tonight in Washington, D.C.,” he wrote.